 Robert M. Bakish ’89 (’85SEAS)

-Robert M. Bakish is President and Chief Executive Officer of Paramount.
+Robert M. Bakish is Former President and Chief Executive Officer of Paramount.
 Bakish oversees one of the world’s leading producers of media and entertainment content, driven by a global portfolio of powerful consumer brands, including CBS, Showtime, Nickelodeon, MTV, BET, Comedy Central and Paramount Pictures.
 In this role, which he assumed in December 2019, Bakish is responsible for growing the company’s creative assets and capabilities to serve important and diverse audiences in more than 180 countries.

 Heather Bellini '97